A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Introduction

 \section{Introduction}

-Modelling and simulation of material motion play an important role in understanding and predicting material behaviors, such as dislocation and dynamic fracture \cite{gaoetal,gaoetal1,qcmethod,Curtin2003,Rudd2005}.
-An atomistic level model is needed since the atomistic bond is a crucial factor in such behaviors.
-However, a full atomistic system is too large to handle even using most powerful computers available.
-This is where coarse-grained and/or quasicontinuum methods are particularly useful.
-Most problems in this area are very challenging to analysts and many are new in the sense that not much study has been done.
-Most theoretical studies so far are for steady state models.
+Modelling and simulation of material motion plays an important role in understanding and predicting material defect behaviors, such as dislocation and dynamic fracture \cite{Gaoetal1997,Gaoetal1998b,Gaoetal1998,Tadmor1996,Curtin2003,Rudd2005}.
+An atomistic level model is necessary since the atomistic bond is a crucial factor in such behaviors.
+However, a full atomistic system is too large to handle even using the most powerful computers available.
+This is where coarse-grained methods are particularly useful.
+Problems in this area are very challenging to analysts and many theoretical studies so far are about steady state models.
 In this paper, we shall consider a dynamical atomistic model and its coarse-grained approximation.